Puntland–Somaliland dispute: Sanaag

 Sanaag is a disputed region, claimed as sovereign territory by Somaliland and Puntland State of Somalia.

 One of the battlefront as of 2021 is between Yubbe (Somaliland) and Hadaftimo (Puntland).

 The dispute with the Transitional Federal Government (TFG) stems from the passage of the new Charter in November 2004.
-However, this was not a pragmatic issue until the military successes of the government in the 2006–2007 war in Somalia.
+However, this was not a pragmatic issue until the military successes of the government in the 2006–2009 war in Somalia.
 Assertions of sovereignty in January 2007 by the TFG leadership sparked riots in Somaliland.

-On July 1, 2007, the state of Maakhir was declared in eastern Sanaag.
+On 1 July 2007, the state of Maakhir was declared in eastern Sanaag.
 The polity's leaders claimed independence from both Puntland and Somaliland, but Maakhir was later officially incorporated into Puntland in January 2009.

 On 20 July 2013, an agreement between local elders in the south of Sanaag Region and the Government of Somaliland led to the defection of the fighters in an attempt to combine the previously warring forces.
 "We had discussions and we agreed to work together on security in the area," Somaliland information minister Abdullahi Ukuse, adding that "the defecting force is made up of 500 fighters, 13 technicals and six lorries.
 These fighters were previously adversaries of the [Somaliland] military.
 The two forces are now one army."
 Other sources estimated that somewhere between 500 and 800 soldiers defected and integrated with the Somaliland National Army.
-A defecting Khaatumo state commander said he was happy that he joined the Somaliland troops, promising to help beef up security in the region.
+A defecting Khatumo state commander said he was happy that he joined the Somaliland troops, promising to help beef up security in the region.

 On 12 June 2014, heavily armed Somaliland National Army entered Hingalol town.
 According to Puntland MP Abdihakim Abdullahi, they arrived in 13 battle wagons and were repeatedly told by local elders to leave the town or they would encounter resistance.
 Puntland elder Garad Abdullahi Ali Eid similarly indicated that before the Somaliland forces' began their march toward the area, Puntland clan elders had met with them and requested that they not enter the town ahead of a scheduled June 15 clan convention.